Silvmike/memcached-modproxy-tomcat/README.md

 ## JSESSIONID

-If you check the format of JSESSIONID cookie, you'll something like this:
+If you have a look at JSESSIONID cookie, you'll see something like this:

 	A987F58AB5F24E5634C4D8B4256D330C-tomcat3.tomcat1